sr2echa/InterView/README.md

 Monitor technical interviews in real-time with secure screen sharing and comprehensive system insights.
 Secure Remote Interview Monitoring.
 Done Right.

 ## The plan

 Make the client into a npm pkg.
 So interviewers can just ask them to install the npm pkg like `npm i -g InterView` and run `InterView` to open up the client eliminating the need to "install 3rd party software".
 Monitoring is via the web to make sure it is easy for the interviewer to monitor

 ## Features

 - Detect and monitor all monitors (even get number of monitors that are active, inactive)
 - See what the client sees in realtime across all streams
 - Remote disconnect sessions
-- See all background processes running
+- See background processes running in realtime
+- Silent (no additional permissions required)
+- Seamlessly detect display changes, and update realtime

 ## Bunch of screenshots

 Will post a video demo soon

 #### Web